Charles Wright (speedway rider): Career history

-Charles was crowned British Champion for the first time in his career after winning the British Final at the National Speedway Stadium in Manchester on 29 July.
+Charles was crowned British Champion for the first time in his career after winning the 2019 British Final at the National Speedway Stadium in Manchester on 29 July.
 He appeared as Wildcard in the British Grand Prix in Cardiff on 21 September 2019 scoring 5 points.
 On 23 October 2019 Charles was awarded his first Great Britain cap when he represented Team Great Britain in the new Global Challenge series against Denmark scoring 10 points as joint top scorer.
 Four days later Charles became the first Captain of the Redcar Bears to lift the SGB Championship Knock-Out Cup after defeating local rival Newcastle in the final.
 Charles competed in the inaugural 2019 FIM Oceania Speedway Championship in Gillman South Australia finishing sixth with 11 points.

 In 2021 and 2022, Wright rode for the Belle Vue Aces in the SGB Premiership and the Redcar Bears in the SGB Championship.
 In 2021, he won the bronze medal in the 2021 British Speedway Championship and won the 2022 SGB Championship Pairs Championship for Redcar, with Lewis Kerr.
 His 2022 season produced further success when he won the SGB Premiership 2022 with his team Belle Vue.

-In 2023, re-signed for Belle Vue for the SGB Premiership 2023and Redcar Bears for the SGB Championship 2023.
+He re-signed for Belle Vue for the SGB Premiership 2023 and Redcar Bears for the 2023 and 2024 SGB Championship seasons.
+In August, he won the SGB Championship Riders' Championship on his home track at the Ecco Arena.
+At the end of the season he was released by Belle Vue but signed for the Oxford Spires for the 2024 season.

+He won the 2024 Pairs Championship with Danny King and the following year repeated the success for Redcar, partnering Erik Riss to the pairs championship.

 Family

 His grandfather, Jim Yacoby rode for the Belle Vue Aces from 1959 until 1967.
 Charles' brother James is also a speedway rider.
-He was British Speedway Champion in 2019.